benjamino1233/BSE_Template_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/WEVPtltrrHc?si=PYCW5egRnC96kiO_" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 + For my first milestone, I finished base of the arm, which is composed of 4 servo motors (motors that rotate) and is controlled by joysticks which send data to the Arduino Nano board.
 The Nano then interprets this data and moves the servo motors.

 + Some challenges I faced was a damaged screw on a servo attachment which caused the base of the arm to fail to move around.
 Removing the screw with a screwdriver became impossible, so I ended up fixing this problem with the use of tweezers.

-+ For my second milestone, I plan to finish the code and possibly add a modification such as making it website controllable.
++ In my second milestone, I plan to finish the code and possibly add a modification such as making it website controllable.

 # Schematics
 Here is my schematic of my project, however note that I only used one servo when there should be four connected in the same manner on pins 4, 5, 6, and 7.